Ricardo Gomes: Coaching career

-Gomes immediately started coaching with Paris Saint-Germain, leaving the French side after two years, having finished second in the 1996–97 season and winning the following season's French Cup.
+Gomes immediately started coaching with Paris Saint-Germain, leaving the French side after two years, having finished second in the 1996–97 season and winning the following season's Coupe de France.
 He then returned to his country, managing seven teams until 2004, also having a spell with the Brazilian Olympic team.

-In the following four seasons, Gomes worked again in France, with FC Girondins de Bordeaux then going on to manage Monégasque side AS Monaco FC, leaving his post at the latter in late May 2009, with the team eventually ranking 11th.
+In the following four seasons, Gomes worked again in France, with Bordeaux then going on to manage Monégasque side Monaco, leaving his post at the latter in late May 2009, with the team eventually ranking 11th.

-On 20 June 2009, Gomes signed with São Paulo FC, replacing Muricy Ramalho.
-In early February 2011, he moved to CR Vasco da Gama, leading his hometown club to its first ever Brazilian Cup, a 3–3 aggregate win against Coritiba Football Club.
+On 20 June 2009, Gomes signed with São Paulo, replacing Muricy Ramalho.
+In early February 2011, he moved to Vasco da Gama, leading his hometown club to its first ever Copa do Brasil, a 3–3 aggregate win against Coritiba.

 On 28 August 2011, 46-year-old Gomes suffered a stroke during the match between Flamengo and Vasco da Gama.
 He was taken to hospital in an ambulance with the game still playing, and was diagnosed with a life-threatening brain hemorrhage that required emergency head surgery.

 On 14 November 2012, after more one year away from football, Gomes came back to Vasco da Gama as technical director.
 On 22 July 2015, he returned to command Botafogo in the Campeonato Brasileiro Série B.

-In August 2016, Gomes was appointed as the head coach of São Paulo FC.
+In August 2016, Gomes was appointed as the head coach of São Paulo.
 However, on 23 November 2016, he was dismissed following poor form which left São Paulo one point away from the relegation zone.

-On 5 September 2018, after two months as Santos FC's director of football, Gomes was announced as the head coach of Bordeaux, returning to the post after several weeks following the sacking of previous manager Gus Poyet.
+On 5 September 2018, after two months as Santos director of football, Gomes was announced as the head coach of Bordeaux, returning to the post after several weeks following the sacking of previous manager Gus Poyet.